 Grinda gripped her arms.
 ‘They won’t come back.’

 ‘How can you be sure?’
 She frowned at him.
 He lowered his sword.
 ‘All right, biala.
 Go back in but I’m going to stay out here a little while longer.’

 ‘As you wish.’
 Standing on her tiptoes, she kissed him on the lips.

 Mock stood guard until dawn, but the wolves didn’t return.

 ‘You sure she’s here?’

 ‘Definitely.’
-Grinda glanced around her.
+Grinda looked around the trees.
 And she’s watching us.